SahilBharodiya/Sentiment_classifier/README.md

 # Sentiment_classifier
-I made a sample machine learning model with scikit learn Model is 91% accurate because I used 4 lacs reviews.
+I made a sample machine learning model with scikit learn library.
+Model is 91% accurate because I used 4 lacs reviews.
 You have to run code only once after that model is saved in pickle file and just load it.
 Model gives you a sentiment POSITIVE or NEGATIVE according to entered query.